-Placed at hilltops, casting a panoramic view of the valley and surrounded by the spectacular snow peaks, monasteries in Ladakh are magnetically enchanting.
-One such monastery is, Lamayuru Monastery.
-Situated about 127 km from the Leh town, Lamayuru Monastery is located on a steep hill between Bodhkharbu and Kha-la-che.
+Placed on hilltops, casting a panoramic view of the valley and surrounded by the spectacular snow peaks, monasteries in Ladakh are magnetically enchanting.
+One such monastery is Lamayuru Monastery.
+It is situated about 127 km from the Leh town and is located on a steep hill between Bodhkharbu and Kha-la-che.
 Colorful prayer flags fluttering along the mountain edges and fresh breeze add to its beauty.
-Often you can spot monks in maroon robes, silently climbing their ways to the monasteries.
+Often you can spot monks in maroon robes, silently climbing their way to the monasteries.

-Originally the monastery had five buildings but today there exists only the central building.
+Initially, the monastery had five buildings, but only the central building today exists.
 Annual festivals on the fifth month of the Tibetan Lunar calendar are held in Lamayuru Monastery, where masked dances are performed.
 Monks from the other monasteries also participate in the celebrations.

 Monasteries are an essential part of Ladakh tourism that you can explore on your next vacation.
 In order to enhance your travel experience in Ladakh, choose our well-designed Ladakh holiday packages.
 We provide fully customizable packages as your preference is our priority.